Ensuring Good Clinical Practice – Three VaccTrain partner authorities are strengthening their inspection skills

 Good Clinical Practice (GCP) inspection is an important regulatory mechanism to ensure the safety of participants involved in clinical trials.
 Therefore, the VaccTrain 2.0 team provides the necessary knowledge and structures to regulators of Liberia, The Gambia and Sierra Leone.
 As a highlight, all partners were able to put their knowledge into practice during a real inspection in Liberia.

 As part of its official mandate the Liberia Medicines & Health Products Regulatory Authority (LMHRA), conducted a GCP Joint inspection at one of the country’s most active clinical trial site where a new candidate vaccine is being assessed.
 For this inspection, the LMHRA invited the VaccTrain 2.0 team to serve as observer while two partner national regulatory authorities (NRAs) of The Gambia and Sierra Leone to participate.
 It was an excellent opportunity given by LMHRA to review its regulatory processes around inspections, to strengthen them, to apply them in practice – and to share this experience with partner authorities.
-The Inspection took place in Liberia from September 5th to 7th, 2023.
+The Inspection took place in Liberia from 5 to 7 September 2023.

 You learn inspections by inspecting